| Title: | Efficient Bayesian Inference for TVP-VAR-SV Models with Shrinkage |

 state_plotter()

-generates plots visualizing the posterior predictive density generated by forecast_shrinkTVPVAR
+plot.shrinkTVPVAR_forc generates plots visualizing the posterior predictive density generated by forecast_shrinkTVPVAR.

 x |